Floyd Shivambu: Political career

 In the 2024 South African general election, Malema stated that a potential EFF-ANC coalition would depend on Shivambu being appointed Minister of Finance.
 On 18 August 2024 Julius Malema announced Sinawo Tambo as Floyd's replacement in parliament.
 However, following the election, he instead joined the uMkhonto weSizwe Party, becoming its Secretary General and a Member of Parliament.
 On 18 August 2024, Malema announced that Sinawo Tambo would replace Shivambu in Parliament.

 Shivambu was dismissed as MK's Secretary General in June 2025.
 Three months later, Shivambu registered his political party, Mayibuye Afrika, ahead of the local elections.
+In an SABC interview, Shivambu called his former party, the EFF, "directionless" and not focused on the people.
+He further said the EFF had embraced corrupt governance practices, abandoned its founding values, and was unfit to replace the ANC.
+Shivambu also said the EFF had a toxic culture of self-enrichment and was not focused on mandates such as service delivery and job creation.

 Controversies

 In 2011, Shivambu was ousted from his position as ANC Youth League spokesman by an ANC disciplinary hearing, after he swore at a journalist, and after making comments about helping to bring about regime change in Botswana.

 On 17 August 2018, Shivambu was arrested for speeding.
 He was caught driving at 182 km/h in 120 km/h zone, and subsequently released on bail.